beginning of content

 If these tests suggest that you may have prostate cancer, a prostate biopsy can confirm the diagnosis.
 Your doctor will refer you to a urologist, who will take some cells from your prostate using a thin needle.
 These cells are checked under a microscope to look for signs of cancer.

-Prostate cancer is graded on a scale of 1 to 5.
-This scale shows how likely the cancer is to grow and spread to the rest of the body.
-Grades 4 to 5 are considered high risk.
+Prostate cancer can be graded using scales such as the Gleason scale and the International Society of Urologic Pathology (ISUP) scale.
+These scales show how likely the cancer is to grow and spread to the rest of the body.

 Should I have prostate cancer screening?

 There is no nationwide prostate cancer screening program in Australia.
-Routine PSA tests to screen for prostate cancer are not recommended for most males.
+If your doctor thinks it's right for you, routine PSA tests are often used to screen for prostate cancer.

-You should speak to your doctor if you have symptoms or a family history of prostate cancer.
-Your doctor can help you decide if prostate cancer screening is right for you.
+Speak to your doctor if you have symptoms or a family history of prostate cancer.
+Your doctor will discuss the pros and cons of having prostate cancer screening.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.